-The 300 Hz and 600 Hz track sound power for the 2006 Bucky Classic 750 nearly negligible compared to the sound power produced by the 2005 snowmobile.
+The 300 Hz and 600 Hz track sound power for the 2008 Bucky 750 FX are nearly negligible compared to the sound power produced by the 2005 snowmobile.
 This reduction is due to the incorporation of an Arctic Cat silent track in place of the stock Polaris track, and the installation of a drive paddle sound dampening device on the front suspension arm.

-Figure 15: Arctic Cat Silent Track installed in the Bucky Classic 750.
+Figure 17: Picture of the Arctic Cat Silent Track installed in the Bucky 750 FX.